-Lemma 4.3 (i) EI°-winning strategies for formulas of the form containing a cut move where the cut formula is of the form $B \wedge C$ cannot be transformed into EI° -winning strategies (for the respective formula) containing no cut move.
-However, they can be transformed into EI_c^p winning strategies (for the respective formula).
+Lemma 4.5 (i) EI°-winning strategies for formulas of the form containing a cut move where the cut formula is of the form $B \wedge C$ cannot be transformed into $EI^\circ$ -winning strategies (for the respective formula) containing no cut move.
+However, they can be transformed into $EI^\circ_c$ -winning strategies (for the respective formula).

-$A \to ((A \to (B \land C)) \to B)$
+$$A \rightarrow ((A \rightarrow (B \land C)) \rightarrow B)$$

-(ii) Every other EI° -winning strategy (for a given formula) containing a cut move can be transformed into an EI_c^p -winning strategy (for the given formula) as well.
+(ii) Every other EI°-winning strategy (for a given formula) containing a cut move can be transformed into an EIcp-winning strategy (for the given formula) as well.

-Theorem 4.4 $\vDash{EI^{\circ}} A$ if and only if $\vDash{EI^{p}} A$.
+Theorem 4.6 $\models{\mathrm{EI}^{\circ}} A \text{ if and only if } \models{\mathrm{EI}^{\mathrm{p}}{\mathrm{c}}} A.$

-Corollary 4.5 (Completeness) With Theorem 3.1 we have that the EI° -valid formulas are exactly the formulas provable in intuitionistic propositional logic.
+Corollary 4.7 (Completeness) With Theorem 3.2 we have that the EI°-valid formulas are exactly the formulas provable in intuitionistic propositional logic.

-4.4 Discussion
+4.9 Discussion

-One of the main differences between standard dialogues (like DI^{p} - or EI^{p} -dialogues) and EI° -dialogues is that the argumentation forms in the latter are no longer symmetric with respect to proponent and opponent.
-In other words, the player independence of the argumentation forms that obtains in the standard dialogues is given up in EI° -dialogues: different argumentation forms have to be given for proponent and opponent.
+One of the main differences between standard dialogues (like DIP- or EIP-dialogues) and EI°-dialogues is that the argumentation forms in the latter are no longer symmetric with respect to proponent and opponent.
+In other words, the player-independence of the argumentation forms that obtains in the standard dialogues is given up in EI°-dialogues: different argumentation forms have to be given for proponent and opponent.
 Although in standard dialogues proponent and opponent are also not interchangeable due to the dialogue conditions, there is a perfect symmetry with respect to the argumentation forms.
-If in the dialogical paradigm the idea of player independent argumentation forms is considered essential, then giving it up may seem to amount to giving up the dialogical setting itself as a foundational approach.
+If in the dialogical paradigm the idea of player-independent argumentation forms is considered essential, then giving it up may seem to amount to giving up the dialogical setting itself as a foundational approach.
 However, from the implications-as-rules point of view it could be argued that implication is different from the other logical constants, and that this difference requires an asymmetric treatment with respect to the argumentation forms.

-As a consequence of this asymmetry in the treatment of implication there is another asymmetry: In EI° -dialogues the proponent can defend an assertion by means of the rule condition (R) independently of its logical form.
-This is not possible in standard dialogues where a defense of an assertion always depends on its logical form, and where formulas are always decomposed into subformulas according to their logical form.
-Nonetheless, we have shown that the subformula property holds at least for EI° -winning strategies.
+As a consequence of this asymmetry in the treatment of implication there is another asymmetry: in EI°-dialogues the proponent can defend an assertion by means of the rule condition (R) independently of its logical form.
+This is not possible in standard dialogues, where a defense of an assertion always depends on its logical form, and where formulas are always decomposed into subformulas, i.e., according to their logical form.
+Nonetheless, we have shown that the subformula property holds at least for EI°-winning strategies.

-But certain tenets within the dialogical tradition-such as the player independence of argumentation forms or the decomposition of formulas according to their logical form-might not be essential; particularly not if implications are understood as rules.
-Rules are not logical constants but belong to the general structural framework that underlies definitions or meaning explanations of logical constants.
-Given that the proponent has the dialogical role of claiming something to hold, and the opponent the role of providing the assumptions under which something is supposed to hold, the implication-as-rule $A \to B$ means for the proponent that Bmust be defended on the background of A, whereas the opponent only grants with $A \to B$ the right to use this implication as a rule, without any propositional claim.
-This is exactly what is captured in the EI° -dialogues for implications-as-rules.
+But certain tenets within the dialogical tradition - such as the player-independence of argumentation forms or the decomposition of formulas according to their logical form - might not be essential; particularly not if implications are understood as rules.
+Rules are not logical constants but belong to the general structural framework that underlies definitions or meaning-explanations of logical constants.
+Given that the proponent has the dialogical role of claiming something to hold, and the opponent the role of providing the assumptions under which something is supposed to hold, the implication-as-rule $A \rightarrow B$ means for the proponent that B must be defended on the background of A, whereas the opponent grants with $A \rightarrow B$ only the right to use this implication as a rule, without any propositional claim.
+This is exactly what is captured in the EI°-dialogues for implications-as-rules.